Infineon/modustoolbox-software/README.md

 As a developer, you have preferred tools and workflows for creating products.
 What you need is enablement software you can use seamlessly in your existing environment.
 This document lists and describes what's available to you.
 ModusToolbox software is:

 - Comprehensive – it has the resources you need
-- Flexible – you can use the resource in your own workflow
+- Flexible – you can use the resources in your own workflow
 - Atomic – you can get just the resources you want

 ModusToolbox software encompasses a variety of software resources, organized in this document into: